 His Mother must be quite a dirtbag to have raised someone like him.
 Imagine the gall to turn your crime into someone else’s mean-spirited attitude?
 Yes, I said crime.
 His dog was off leash.
 That rates a fine.
 Then he allowed his dogs to accost me.
 I was way across the field from him.
 He never even began to try and stop them.
 What if I were allergic?
 What if I were deathly afraid of dogs because of some trauma with dogs in my youth?
 What if I just don’t like dogs?
 He gets to decide how good or bad I am for not liking dogs?
 He gets to turn his crime and ignorance into my faux pas?
 He gets to invade my personal space?
 And, in the end, he gets to insult me for pointing out his rudeness and crime?

 His first words should have been: “I am sorry.
 I should never have taken them off of their leash.
 It won’t happen again.”
-Then he could have began his niceties and trivial banter over the weather.
+Then he could have begun his niceties and trivial banter over the weather.

 This clod is a dirtbag.
 He, and those like him are nothing short of bullies.
 Ignorant in every way.
 Not being aware of their social contracts to respect people, respect their physical space, respect their audible space, respect their property, respect their likes and dislikes.
 I never went up and sat down in the middle of his conversation.
 I never approached his animals unwarranted.
 I didn’t interrupt his day at all.
 Maybe that was the problem.
 Perhaps he needed me to recognize how much more important he is than I am.